-Then you get the actual update screen.
-You are asked if you want to switch to a local mirror for your updates.
+If you click on the lock icon, the Update Manager opens and the first time it will ask you if you want to switch to a local mirror for your updates.
 Everywhere in the world there are organisations that want to help Linux Mint to spread updates in order to give users the best experience when downloading or updating packages.
-For the fastest updates select a mirror near to you.
 If you don't want to use a local mirror then you can change this under Edit-Preferences.

 The Update Manager shows you the updates that are available.
 The interface is very easy to use.
 For each package update you can read the description, the changelog (this is where developers explain their changes when they modify the package), and eventually if Linux Mint assigned warnings or extra information about the updates.
 You can also see which version is currently installed on your computer and which version is available for you to update to.
-Also you have a symbol showing if it's a Package update or a Security update.
+Also you have a symbol showing if it's a Fackage update or a Security update.